tsupinie/pySWOrd/README.md

 swo = SPCSWO.download(outlook_issue, lead_time=lead_time)  # lead_time defaults to 1 day if not specified.

 # Do stuff with the outlook
 product = swo['categorical']          # Pull out the categorical outlook (specify 'tornado' for the
                                       #    tornado outlook, 'hail' for the hail outlook, 'wind' for
                                       #    the wind outlook, or 'any severe' for probability of any
                                       #    severe on days 2 and 3.).
-contour_vals = product.contours   # Get the contour values for this outlook
+contour_vals = product.contour_vals   # Get the contour values for this outlook
 prod_name = product.name              # Get the product name ('categorical', 'tornado', etc.)
 for con_val in contour_vals:
     for polygon in product[con_val]:       # Loop over all contours (e.g. all SLGT risk areas)
         # polygon is a shapely polygon representing a contour in the outlook.
 The vertices are lon, lat